sammyd/iOS8-day-by-day-book/manuscript/06-unit-test-performance.md

 ## Conclusion

-There is a popular adage in software engineering, that you shouldn't optimise prematurely, so you probably shouldn't be throwing this new functionality all over your tests.
+There is a popular adage in software engineering, that you shouldn't optimize prematurely, so you probably shouldn't be throwing this new functionality all over your tests.